 Blog post

-Most people understand the basic idea — put panels on roof, pay less for electricity.
-What they're less clear on is the how.
+Most people get the basic idea — put panels on the roof, pay less for electricity.
+What's less clear is the how.
 How does sunlight become electricity?
 What happens at night?
-Why does the installer need to know your electric bill?
+Why does the installer need to see your electric bill?

 Here's a plain-language explanation of how the whole thing works.